IGME-RIT/Basic-C-Data-Types/README.md

-# C++ IO: Hello World
+# Basic C++: Data Types

-This example shows what a Hello World program looks like in C++, explains how it works, and demonstrates different ways to print hello world with cout.
+This example shows most of the different data types used in C++.
+It also demonstrates the use of sizeof to get the size of types and variables.

 # Setup